Mr. and Mrs. Clark and Percy

 Filmmaker Jack Hazan begins documenting Hockney in his daily life—including the disintegration of his relationship with Schlesinger and subsequent intensity in the studio—and goes on to take three more years of footage for the feature A Bigger Splash (1974).

-- 100 British Contemporary Works of Art, Calouste Gulbenkian Foundation, Lisbon (opens Jan).
+- 100 British Contemporary Works of Art, Calouste Gulbenkian Foundation, Lisbon, Portugal (opens Jan 1971).

 - Snap!
-An Exhibition Exploring the Ideas and Motives behind Portraiture, National Portrait Gallery, London (Mar–Apr); catalogue.
+An Exhibition Exploring the Ideas and Motives behind Portraiture, National Portrait Gallery, London, UK (Mar–Apr 1971); catalogue.